softwarerero/meteor-issues/README.md

 Manage issues within an application.
 Some routes based on iron-router already come with the package.
 There is basic translation support and the only available language is Spanish so far (yeah, no English).

-The current feature set
+### The current feature set

+* Create Versions (for you program)
-* Create issues
+* Create Issues
-* Update issues
+* Release Notes

+In theory all is needed is integrate the routes `issues`, `versions` and `releaseNotes` into you application.
+This is not tested well, so let me know if you find problems.

-Coming features
+### Coming features

-* Delete issues
-* Make versions configurable
-* Some validations
+* Validations
 * Integrate with meteor-roles
-* Report issues fixed in a version
 * Tests

+### Known Bugs

+* User selects are not updated correctly
+* Users in the template handler 'userName' are sometimes found and sometimes not.